erikhedb/Test_Lecture/README.md

 - Launch debug

 # Lab Step 5
-- In what direction should we take lab 3
+In what direction should we take lab 3
--- main with DB connection and testcase on demand?
+- main with DB connection and testcase on demand?
--- main flask web-app with proper test cases?
+- main flask web-app with proper test cases?
+- Python 3.11 features and more?
--- Other?
+- Other?

 # Lab step 6
 Clean up docker